2024-Grad-Project/concrete_ml/README.md

-The NSFW detector is a model designed to identify explicit content.
-The final_nsfw_detection_model.py file and nsfw4.py file contain the core code for detecting NSFW content using homomorphic encryption.The Deepfake detector is a model for detecting Deepfake images.
+#### The NSFW detector is a model designed to identify explicit content.
+The final_nsfw_detection_model.py file and nsfw4.py file contain the core code for detecting NSFW content using homomorphic encryption.

+#### The Deepfake detector is a model for detecting Deepfake images.
 It is currently in the process of being compiled with Concrete-ML.

-Thank you.
+#### Thank you.